 As on date there are no risks which in the opinion of the Board canthreaten the existence of the Company.
 However some of the probable risks which mightpose challenges before the Company have been set out in the Management Discussion andAnalysis section of this Annual Report.
 Details of various foreign exchange risks andcommodity risks faced by the Company during the year have been separately disclosed in theCorporate Governance Report.

 INTERNAL FINANCIAL CONTROLS

-All related party transactions are entered into only after receivingprior approval of the Audit Committee for prior approvaland omnibus approvals are obtained for transactions which are repetitive in nature.
-A statement of all related party transactionsentered into is placed before the Audit Committee and Board of Directors for its review on a quarterly basis specifying the nature value and terms of the transaction.
+All related party transactions are entered into only after receivingprior approval of the Audit Committee.
+Omnibus approvals are obtained each year fortransactions which are repetitive in nature.
+A statement of all related party transactionsentered into is placed before the Audit Committee and Board of Directors for its review ona quarterly basis specifying the nature value and terms of the transaction.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 During the year the Company has provided a corporate guarantee toPunjab & Sind Bank in relation to credit facilities availed by Skipper- Metzer IndiaLLP in conformity with Section 186 of the Act read with the Companies (Meetings of Boardand its Powers) Rules 2014.
 The details of the guarantee provided have been mentioned inthe notes to the accounts.
 No loans were granted or investments was made during the year.

 The information required under Section 197(12) of the Act read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 as amended from time to time in respect of Directors/employees of the Company isattached as ''Annexure- C" to this report.